MykytaOleksandrovychVakarenko/Lessons_Calc/README.md

 `Lessons_Calc` is a simple C# learning project containing console/Windows (depending on the structure) examples of a calculator and practical exercises.
 The repository collects lessons and small programs for practicing C# syntax and fundamental programming techniques.

-> If your project differs from this description (for example, it is a GUI app or a set of exercises on "switch"), let me know so I can adjust the README accordingly.

 ## Features (Example)